mathurah/Bitcoin-Wallet-Tracker/README.md

 4. Wire up your endpoints to the application.
 5. Make the unit tests pass when you run `npm run test`
 6. Add additional unit tests for the edge cases in your new code.

-## Submission

-Once you complete the assignment, please make your repository private and invite `mehranhydary` and `tenthirtyone` to the repository so that your solution can be reviewed by UNICEF.